 Erik Eriksson, Chief Legal Officer

-Erik Eriksson serves as Chief Legal Officer of the Port of Houston Authority, overseeing its legal, government relations, pilot administration and records management functions.
+Erik Eriksson serves as Chief Legal Officer of Port Houston, overseeing its legal, government relations, pilot administration and records management functions.

-Prior to joining the Port Authority in 2005, Mr. Eriksson held successively more responsible legal and management positions at a multi-billion dollar publicly-listed holding company.
+Prior to joining the port in 2005, Mr. Eriksson held successively more responsible legal and management positions at a multi-billion dollar publicly-listed holding company.

 Mr. Eriksson has been a director of the Southampton Civic Club since 2003, served as its president from 2005 to 2008, and is currently president of the University Place Association and Super Neighborhood.
 He also is a member of the Executive Committee of the Buffalo Bayou Partnership Board of Directors, and serves on the board of the Houston International Seafarers’ Centers and the advisory board of the Bayou Preservation Association.